gregorriegler/mob-programming-rpg/.roo/rules-code/rules.md

 before running a cli command verify the current working directory via `pwd`

-run the tests after each change using just `npm test`
+run the tests after each change using just `./test.sh`